re-xyr/cleff/README.md

 [Just as `effectful` asked](https://github.com/arybczak/effectful#motivation), we have [a][`polysemy`] [bunch][`fused-effects`] [of][`effectful`] [effect][`eff`] [libraries][`freer-simple`] out there, why another?

 To put it simply: we need both performance and good ergonomics for effect interpretation.
-For the best in each:
+For the best in each, respectively:

-- [`eff`] is *very* fast because it is based on low-level GHC primitives, but the development has stalled because of (alas) [unresolved difficulties](https://www.reddit.com/r/haskell/comments/pywuqg/unresolved_challenges_of_scoped_effects_and_what/), and the primitives are not yet merged into GHC's master branch.
+- [`eff`] is *very fast* because it is based on low-level GHC primitives, but the development has stalled because of (alas) [unresolved difficulties](https://www.reddit.com/r/haskell/comments/pywuqg/unresolved_challenges_of_scoped_effects_and_what/), and the primitives are not yet merged into GHC's master branch.
-- [`polysemy`] is *slow*.
+- [`polysemy`] has best-of-class support of higher-order effect interpretation.
+However, the library is *slow*.
 This may not matter that much in applications that are IO bound, but still a problem elsewhere.

 If we give up continuations (thus, nondeterminism), and use a concrete monad (particularly, a `ReaderT IO`), there will be resonable performance.
 After all, [most effects libraries has broken nondeterminism support](https://github.com/polysemy-research/polysemy/issues/246), and you could always wrap another monad transformer with support of nondeterminism over the main `Eff` monad.

 [`effectful`] already does that.
-However, it somehow *overdid* that in order to get good performance.
+However, it focused mostly on good performance instead of easy interpretation.

 `effectful` has a notion of *static* and *dynamic* effects, where dynamic effects are the normal extensible effects, while static ones directly call primitive operations and cannot be interpreted in different ways, as a sacrifice of effect interoperability to ensure performance. `effectful`'s underlying `ReaderT IO` is parameterized by a *mutable* variable that stores various effect handling information, which makes it not only very painful to think about threaded operations, but also largely restricts the effect interpretation interface, and operations like `listen` is not achievable without dealing with the library internals.